dlcs/protagonist/docs/rfcs/012-auth-service.md

 ## Questions

 * When Orchestrator calls the ProbeService - do we want to pass roles in a header, rather than query parameter?
 The former wouldn't be logged.
 Is Image:Role relationship sensitive?
-* Should the `/probe/` endpoint in AuthService be locked down?
+* Should the `/probe/` endpoint in AuthService be locked down to Orchestrator only?
-* How do we handle the different paths?
-Could this be an unnecessary complication?
+* How do we handle the different paths for the DLCS as whole?
+  * Could this be an unnecessary complication?
+  * Using `/auth/v2/` prefix should allow us easily identify requests and direct accordingly.
 * Do Orchestrator and AuthService need be on the same domain? e.g. If Orchestrator is on `dlcs.example` and auth on `auth.dlcs.example` - would that lead to cookie issues?
 Thumbs service works in this way to may be a non-issue.
 * How do we know if the auth to be added to an image is 1 or 2 (or 3 etc in future)?
   * The simplest method would be a customer specific setting - each customer would either be Auth1 or 2, not both.